BIOGRAPHY - Born 1977, Belgium

 FIRE WORKS

 The latest series FIRE WORKS deals with the intangibility and ephemerality of fireworks.
+Often, fireworks are positively associated with revelry, inaugurations and momentum.

 Text: P. Decancq